Rare Collections

 • Conservation - analysis, cleaning, stabilization, research, and documentation

-• Photography - descriptive, scientific, microscopy, infra-red, and UV
+• Photography - descriptive, scientific, microscopy, ultra-violet, and infra-red

 • Restoration - reassembly, reintegration, research, and documentation